Deadline 30 January 2019 at 2pm

 UKS (Unge Kunstneres Samfund / Young Artists’ Society) is an Oslo-based institution for contemporary art and a Norwegian membership organization.
 Founded by artists for artists in 1921, it has since established itself as one of Norway’s core experimental venues for the arts; convening, exhibiting, and supporting critical voices of contemporary artists, with the objective of having both an artistic and political impact within and beyond its region.

-UKS has recently extended its headquarters in Oslo’s city center to an approx. 120sqm exhibition space that opened in early autumn 2017.
+In 2017, UKS extended and renovated its headquarters in Oslo’s city center—St. Olavs gate 3—to an approx. 120sqm exhibition space.